FAQ / Troubleshooting

 Q5: When I use Bootbox, the header's all messed up.
 What gives?

-A: Bootbox 6 is intended to work with any currently-supported version of Bootstrap — meaning you can use it with both Bootstrap 4.x and Bootstrap 5.x.
+A: Bootbox 6 is intended to work with any currently-supported version of Bootstrap — meaning you can use it with Bootstrap 3.4.1 and newer.
 If you're seeing something similar to this…

 bootbox.alert({